d1snin/bigdog.monster/README.md

-# A picture of big dog and anime pictures library
+# A picture of big dog